 Even if it is something of continuing professional interest, I really don’t want to talk about it outside business hours — unless it’s precisely related to something I’m on deadline for right that very moment.
-That you don’t get around to Twittersearching your product name until well after cocktail hour is more an indication that you don’t yet understand that Twitter is a real-time medium.
+If you don’t get around to Twittersearching your product name until well after the cocktail hour, well, that’s more an indication that you don’t yet understand that Twitter is a real-time medium.
 That’s your problem, not mine.

 My telephone habits

 In general, I don’t answer the phone if there’s no caller ID, if I don’t immediately recognise the number, or if I’m giving attention to someone or something else.
 Like eating.
 Or finishing the article I’m writing.
 Or in a meeting.

 Indeed, I think people who answer their phone during meetings are rude beyond belief.
 Someone has carved time out of their schedule to meet with you and give you their sole attention!
-Answering the phone with “I can’t talk now, I’m in a meeting”?
+Do you answer the phone with “I can’t talk now, I’m in a meeting”?
 Well if you can’t talk now, why the fuck did you answer the phone?
 God invented voicemail for a reason.
 When this idiocy happens, I’ve been known to stand up, gather my papers and say, “How about I come back when you’re ready?”

 Should I not answer the phone, that doesn’t mean I won’t be able to call you back within moments — if you leave a message.
 I may simply be finishing typing a few sentences before the thoughts slip out of my head.
-If you’ve gone to the trouble of calling but don’t leave a message, I’ll think you’re an idiot.
+If you’ve gone to the trouble of calling but don’t leave a message, I’ll know that you’re an idiot.

 If you’re trying to sell me something, or ask for money, don’t even bother.
 If I do pick up the call and the first word I hear is a robotic “Congratulations” I will hang up immediately.